sarangbhagwat/autosynthesis/README.md

-# apd
+# autosynthesis
-The Automated Process Design package.
+The Automated Process Synthesis and Design package.